redplanetlabs/rama-s3-backup-provider/README.md

 # Usage

-To use the provider, include the provider jar in your deployment jar.
+To use the provider, include the provided jar in the `lib/` directory of the Conductor and Supervisor nodes.

-Set the BACKUP-PROVIDER config to
+Set the `backup.provider` config to:

 `com.rpl.rama.backup.s3.S3BackupProvider <bucket-name>`